Cobots: A beginner’s guide to collaborative robots

 Companies in the plastics and polymers industry have to inject molds repeatedly and work with materials at melting points or consisting of harmful chemicals.

-This work is not only dangerous for human workers but it can also be quite stressful due to the precision involved.
+This work is not only dangerous for human workers, but it can also be quite stressful due to the precision involved.

-Cobots can be used in this industry for:
+Cobots are used in this industry for:

 Food and drink

-The food and beverage industry often uses Cobots in harsh working environments, like humid greenhouses or freezers.
+The food and beverage industry often uses cobots in harsh working environments, like humid greenhouses or freezers.

 Cobots can also work around the clock, which is helpful if there is a high production volume.

-In the food industry, Cobots can further be used for:
+In the food industry, cobots can further be used for:

 Science